 And despite everyone’s best efforts, stranded inventory is commonplace, which results in costly markdowns and lost sales or expensive piecemeal transfers between stores.
 This explains why apparel retailers often earn higher revenue per item and higher gross margins in their online businesses.
 Even a product that starts at the same price online and in-store will often sell for significantly more AUR on an e-commerce site over the ensuing months, thanks to less stranding and fewer discounts.

-see Exhibit 2).
+A showroom can alleviate the hardships of inventory management.
+By definition, a showroom carries only the stock required for customers to select their goods.
+In apparel, for example, that might involve, for any style of garment, one in every size and at least one in every color, but not one in every style–color combination).
 The inventory for actual sale is held centrally, which makes it much easier to manage.
 As a result, the inherent markdown risk in a showroom product is substantially reduced.
 And because the showroom carries reduced inventory, it requires less time to manage, and the outlet can be much smaller than a store, minimizing real estate charges.

 Showrooms potentially offer the alluring prospect of a great consumer experience and solid economic fundamentals.

 Bonobos, a trendy men’s clothing company that caters to 18- to 40-year-old men, aptly illustrates the showroom retail concept.
 Since 2012, the company has been experimenting with showrooms it calls Guideshops, now in 30 locations.
 Consumers can walk in or book an appointment, and have a beer or a drink of water as knowledgeable salespeople called ninjas take measurements and help sort styles and sizes.